-A great tale of youth, family, being in relationship and navigating love triangles.
+A great tale of youth, family, being in a relationship and navigating love triangles.
 O'Henry has a really funny tone of writing.
 I love this little excerpt below:

 "For a quarter of a minute Barbara looked at Nevada with a strange steadfastness; and then a smile so small that it widened her mouth only the sixteenth part of an inch, and narrowed her eyes no more than a twentieth, flashed like an inspired thought across her face.

-Since the beginning no woman has been a mystery to another woman.
+Since the beginning, no woman has been a mystery to another woman.
 Swift as light travels, each penetrates the heart and mind of another, sifts her sister's words of their cunningest disguises, reads her most hidden desires, and plucks the sophistry from her wiliest talk like hairs from a comb, twiddling them sardonically between her thumb and fingers before letting them float away on the breezes of fundamental doubt."